lorenzwinkler1/qest-paper-benchmark/README.md

-This repo serves as a benchmark suite for the variance-based-termination of polar.
+This repository is the artifact submited for the paper "Positive Almost-Sure Termination of Polynomial Random Walks".

 # Genetic algorithm